quentinkhoo/anyas_hanami/README.md

 ![alt text](<anya_success.png>)

 > [!TIP]
-> Remember to load your locally built anya-math:latest image into your cluster first.
+> Remember to load your locally built anya-math:latest image into your cluster first!

 ### Phase 3: Exploit the Vulnerability
 The application is flawed.
 Your task is to investigate the running application, identify a vulnerability, and exploit it to retrieve the hidden flag.
 The flag is stored as a Kubernetes secret.
 The flag has the format like `ascenda{this_is_a_flag}`.